btrungvo/word-game-NLP/README.md

 * Player choose input hidden word and let the AI guess.

 ## Current Playable Models
-### $${\color{red}Model-1}$$
+## $${\color{red}Model_1}$$
->n-grams model from scratch without NLTK package.
+> Model_1 is n-grams model from scratch without NLTK package, it is train from nltk.corpus.words() dictionary.
 I find that a combination of 1 to 6-grams models is effective, although the number of n-gram models can increase with the extent of computational cost.